anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 6. The ERC-721 handler’s `executeDeposit` function validates the parameters provided by the user and makes a call to the target ERC-721 contract to mint the token with the original ID and transfers it to its owner’s account on Ethereum.

-## Helpful Information - Palm Mainnet
+### Helpful Information - Palm Mainnet Bridge Components

 The following table contains the contracts and addresses of the main bridge components.

 <table>
   <tr>